 Every Ad Retargeting strategy revolves around these three directives in one or another.

-Conceptually ad retargeting is based on one simple thing — users are not focused on one and only product, their attention span is limited and disjointed.
+Conceptually ad retargeting is based on one simple thing — users are not focused on only product; their attention span is limited and disjointed.
 In fact, they are in a constant process of journeying.
 Because of that, they need to be reminded of something in order to persuade them to proceed.
 Think about retargeted ads as subtle and reasonable nudges.

 Based on the incoming information, ad retargeting performs a following of the user with the content relevant to him.
 This ad content follows a user on every site he visits and constantly reminds him of either “you might also like” kinds of content or some sort of “unfinished business” in case of some unfinalized actions such as purchases or registrations or anything else.
 Ultimately, the user can be convinced to perform certain actions (however, it depends on the message itself more than the technology).